Skip to content

 Cowork vs Claude Code: the difference isn't the terminal

-4 min read
+5 min read

-The conversation kept circling the same question: is Claude Code just the technical version of Cowork?
+Same question keeps coming up: is Claude Code just the technical version of Cowork?

 What Cowork does